isc-projects/kea/doc/sphinx/arm/hooks-host-cmds.rst

 The ``reservation-del`` Command
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-``reservation-del`` can be used to delete a reservation from the host
+:isccmd:`reservation-del` can be used to delete a reservation from the host
 database and/or JSON configuration.
 This command supports two types of parameters:
 (``subnet-id``, ``address``) or (``subnet-id``, ``identifier-type``, ``identifier``).
 The
 first type of query is used when the address (either IPv4 or IPv6) is